Typical Culinary of NTT

 The color of this drink is usually yellowish (like whiskey) with a lighter taste (light).

-Because the distillation process is still using the traditional method, of course the time of manufacture requires a difficult process and is quite long, even requires patience.
+Because the distillation process still uses traditional methods, of course the manufacturing time requires a difficult and quite long process, and even requires patience.

 Rampe